irmen/prog8/docs/source/targetsystem.rst

 - 'cx16': the `Commander X16 <https://www.commanderx16.com/>`_
 - 'c128': the Commodore 128  (*limited support*)
 - 'atari': the Atari 800 XL  (*experimental support*)
+- 'virtual': a builtin virtual machine

 This chapter explains some relevant system details of the c64 and cx16 machines.

 .. hint::
-    If you only use standard kernal and prog8 library routines, it is possible to compile the *exact same program* for both machines (just change the compilation target flag)!
+    If you only use standard kernal and prog8 library routines, it is often possible to compile the *exact same program* for different machines (just change the compilation target flag)!

 Memory Model